 With your diligence and your doctor’s care, you should be rewarded with pain-free movement of your shoulder.

-To learn more about the options for rotator cuff tears, call Peninsula Orthopedics Associates, or use the online scheduler to book an appointment.
+To learn more about the options for rotator cuff tears, call Peninsula Orthopedic Associates, or use the online scheduler to book an appointment.